-Interior designer Vanessa Arbuthnott has given us her five luxe top tips for creating a Scandinavian-style kitchen space.
+Interior designer Vanessa Arbuthnott has given us her six luxe top tips for creating a Scandinavian-style kitchen space.

 If you want to create a real Scandi-style kitchen, your best bet is to opt for all white units and simple décor.
 Using a lighter colour scheme will allow much more light to flood in and reflect off the walls, giving the illusion of a larger kitchen space.
 It will also give your kitchen a contemporary feel and the units will allow much more storage space for those bits you want to stow away.